 The chapters are the same as the modules in the administrator interface.
 The order of the chapters are also the same as they are displayed alphabetically in the (English) administrator interface.
 However, the steps to do to configure a fresh new OTRS installation is different from this order.
 We recommend to configure OTRS to do the steps as explained below.

-The installation of OTRS is displayed in a separate Installation Guide.
+The installation of OTRS is explained in a separate Installation Guide.
 To install OTRS or upgrade OTRS from a previous version, follow the steps describe there.

 After the installation of OTRS is finished, you can login to the system with user